aspose-cad/Aspose.CAD-Reference-Tutorials/content/english/net/file-format-conversion/_index.md

 Picture this: You've got a DWF file, and the need arises to convert it into a more universally accessible format—PDF.
 Aspose.CAD for .NET makes this transition a breeze.
 Let's break it down step by step.

 1. Installation and Setup: Before diving into the conversion process, ensure you have Aspose.CAD for .NET installed.
-Follow the straightforward installation steps provided in the official documentation.
+Follow the straightforward installation steps provided in the documentation.

 2. Code Integration: Integrate Aspose.CAD into your .NET project effortlessly.
 The clean and well-documented API ensures you won't get lost in the integration process.